Owning a football club is a dream, and owning a Premier League club is the pinnacle.

 The Foxes had a dream run in 2015/16 season and so did their owners when they won the Premier League.

-Vichai Srivaddhanaprabha is the largest stakeholder in the parent company King Power operations.
+Vichai Srivaddhanaprabha was the largest stakeholder in the parent company King Power operations until his tragic death in a helicopter crash in 2018.
 He generated his fortune through monopolizing duty-free outlets in Thailand.

 Fenway Sports Group owns Liverpool FC through NESV I, LLC.
 Shareholders with an interest larger than 10% are John W Henry, Tom Werner and Mike Gordon.